Rich-Harris/magic-string/README.md

 ### s.replaceAll( regexpOrString, substitution )

 Same as `s.replace`, but replace all matched strings instead of just one.
-If `substitution` is a regex, then it must have the global (`g`) flag set, or a `TypeError` is thrown.
+If `regexpOrString` is a regex, then it must have the global (`g`) flag set, or a `TypeError` is thrown.
 Matches the behavior of the builtin [`String.property.replaceAll`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll).
+Returns `this`.

 ### s.remove( start, end )